-This shows the care and dedication that went into this final season.
+This shows the care and dedication that went into Clone Wars Season 7.
 The character models were already altered during the original run to better match the Revenge of the Sith appearances but the studio decided to push that even further and spent the time on changing and redesigning characters that most fans would have been okay with staying the same.
 This shows the effort and authenticity that went into making sure the Clone Wars is just as much a part of Star Wars as anything else.

 Only adding to the show looking its best is the best action animated Star Wars has delivered.
 Almost every episode is packed with amazing Clone fights and stunning lightsaber combat.
 The studio even had Ray Park, Darth Maul’s original actor from The Phantom Menace, return to motion capture Maul’s epic fight with Ahsoka in Episode 10, The Phantom Apprentice.

-But ultimately, in terms of characters, as good as the development on hundreds of individual Clones is, and no matter how many great stores starring Anakin, Obi-Wan, Mace Windu or Yoda Clone Wars delivered, the real heart of everything Clone Wars is, is Ahsoka Tano, and the final season gives her the perfect send-off (at least to the Clone Wars version of her).
+But ultimately, in terms of characters, as good as the development on hundreds of individual Clones is, and no matter how many great stores starring Anakin, Obi-Wan, Mace Windu or Yoda Clone Wars delivered, the real heart of everything Clone Wars is, is Ahsoka Tano, and the Clone Wars Season 7 gives her the perfect send-off (at least to the Clone Wars version of her).

 The final part of of the series shows Ahsoka, after defeating Maul on Mandalore, and although no longer a Jedi, forced to take on an entire Galactic cruiser’s worth of soldiers.
 Made even worse is that many of them still wear their painted armour, which was done days earlier to show their respect for Ahsoka.
 Clone Wars last few episodes push Ahoksa even further from the hero of the Clone Wars she was and more into the hero of the Rebellion she will become but keeping her sense of honour and courage despite the galaxy falling apart around her.